- Home

 Different strikes are used to suit various door materials and construction.
 For PVCU doors and frames, a range of profile related strikes are available for which the system manufacturer and profile model is needed.
 Glass doors require patch fittings to suit the escape device and door construction.
 Whether the doors are fire-resisting and how the door is hung will also have a bearing.

-Single and three-point locking latches are available across all the ranges with the ability to convert on site from three point to two point in the most cases.
-Factors to be considered include whether the door is single or double, construction, material and size.
-For double doors requiring escape through both leaves, it is critical that whichever door leaf is operated it must open and whether the doors are rebated through the lock stile section/overlapping plates or are plain edged.
+Single and three-point pullman latches are available across all the ranges with the ability to convert on site from three point to two-point system.
+Factors to be considered include whether the door is single or double, construction, material, size and for double doors if the meeting stiles are straight edge or rebated.

 External access can be provided by a mechanical outside access device, using a key, push button digital combination and in most cases either a lever handle or knob.
 Again, thought needs to be given to how the door is to be used.
-Most electronic access control can be accommodated by use of an internal motorised touch bar.
+Most electronic access control systems can be accommodated by use of an internal motorised touch bar device.

 Door widths and heights should be checked before ordering as many wider and taller doors can be catered for from stock by use of wider crossbars, wider model touch bars and extra-long rod kits.